mjo22/cryojax/README.md

 log_likelihood, grad = loss(params, model, observed)
 ```

-To summarize, this example creates a loss function at an updated set of `Pose`, `Optics`, and `ScatteringModel` parameters.
+To summarize, this example creates a loss function at an updated set of `AbstractPose`, `AbstractOptics`, and `AbstractScatteringMethod` parameters.
 In general, any `cryojax` `Module` may contain model parameters.
 The exception to this is in the `ImageManager`, `Filter`, and `Mask`.
 These classes do computation upon initialization, so they should not be explicitly instantiated in the loss function evaluation.
 Another gotcha is that if the `model` is not passed as an argument to the loss, there may be long compilation times because the electron density will be treated as static.
 However, this may result in slight speedups.

 In general, there are many ways to write loss functions.
 See the [equinox](https://github.com/patrick-kidger/equinox/) documentation for more use cases.